modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-1.md

 	*What are the structures of the atomic nuclei and the elementary particles?*

 	This is the first chapter dedicated to the Universe.
-We describe the levels of operation of the mechanisms of knowledge concerning high energy physics: nuclear physics and particle physics.
+It is a review of a selection of Nobel Prizes that have contributed to understanding and applying high energy physics: nuclear physics and particle physics.
+We also describe the levels of operation of the mechanisms of knowledge concerning high energy physics.
 Cosmology is considered in next Chapter 14.

 	**Learning objectives of Chapter 13.**

 	After this Chapter you should be able to:

-	- Describe the main steps and contributions to the development of high energy physics concerning the study of nuclear and elementary particles systems.
+	- Describe the main steps and contributions made by experimental and theoretical developments in high energy physics.
 	- Analize a timeline of the main developments in high energy physics that have been awarded with Nobel Prizes, mostly in Physics and few in Chemistry.
 	- Relate the levels of operation of the mechanisms of knowledge to the descriptions of the laboratory work, the experimental purposes, and the theorical implications concerning high energy physics.